 Let's compare this with the modern version of similar part of Amazon's page:

 Notice how the complexity grew exponentially?
 Where it used to be just one simple

 table, there are now 10+ levels of nested

 Selenium by design encourages its users to stick to XPath locators.
 This approach might have worked in 2005 with simple stable structures of pages.
-But in 2021 pages have insanely complex barely-human-readable structures that are constantly changing.
+But nowadays pages have insanely complex barely-human-readable structures that are constantly changing.
 HTML was NOT designed for the fancy UI we use it for now.
 It is impossible to rely on any technical information like XPaths to make a reference to elements stable enough in an actively developed application.
 And things like ids and data-test-ids are not really working for list and table elements.
 I'm not even talking about lack of ids in at all in React.

 Let's look at the XPath from the example above for an Amazon a-tag:

 And this is the best Google Chrome could come up with:

 This is absolutely unreadable and would be creating a maintenance nightmare technical debt!

 Basically, the current way of working with the page has the following issues:

 - It is nearly impossible to understand what element being referenced unless your Selenium code is heavily documented and that documentation is not our of sync with the code;

 - Only developers can understand test failures since the error descriptions are cryptic;

 - The structure had not been designed to properly handle modern apps with forms and tables - it lacks a stable reliable way to refer to elements.